tsyesika/PyPump/docs/gettingstarted/verifier_callback.rst

 Having a function which is called and then returns back the verification might be more difficult in GUI programs or other interfaces.
 We provide a callback mechamism that you can use.
-If the verifier function returns None then PyPump assumes you will be be then calling PyPump.verifier which takes the verifier as the argument.
+If the verifier function returns None then PyPump assumes you will be calling PyPump.verifier which takes the verifier as the argument.

 Complex GUI example